open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

-  - API - Removed support for TURN urls of the form "turn:name@domain:port" in favour of the newer form that separates the username field.
+  - JS Client - Removed support for TURN urls of the form "turn:name@domain:port" in favour of the newer form that separates the username field.
 Attempts to use the older form will result in an meaningful error message.
-  - API - If the first attempt to call to getUserMedia fails or throws an exception, wait two seconds and try again.
+  - JS Client - If the first attempt to call to getUserMedia fails or throws an exception, wait two seconds and try again.
   - Server - Bumped Underscore module to v1.5.x.
   - Documentation - FAQ has both new and updated questions.
   - Documentation - New documentation for upgrading EasyRTC using NPM. (issue #43)

 Fixes:

-  - API - Updated data channel support for Firefox so that it interops with Chrome again.
+  - JS Client - Updated data channel support for Firefox so that it interops with Chrome again.
-  - API - Fixed the easyrtc.supportsDataChannel methods check for Android browsers.
+  - JS Client - Fixed the easyrtc.supportsDataChannel methods check for Android browsers.
 Data channels aren't currently supported for Android by EasyRTC.
-  - API - When data channels are opened, an initial message is sent each way to verify that data channels work.
+  - JS Client - When data channels are opened, an initial message is sent each way to verify that data channels work.
   - Server - Fixed bug where a getIceConfig request didn't return the proper format. (issue #46)
   - Documentation - Minor changes for greater consistency.